When you are scheduled to receive immunotherapy (with or without chemotherapy), timing matters - morning administration may help you live longer

 What This Means for Patients

-If you or a loved one is receiving immunotherapy for cancer, these studies suggest a simple but potentially powerful approach: ask your treatment team about scheduling your infusions in the morning, especially for the first few treatments.
+If you or a loved one is receiving immunotherapy for cancer, these studies suggest a simple but potentially powerful approach: ask your treatment team about scheduling your infusions in the morning, especially for the first few (say 4) treatments.

 This timing adjustment requires no new drugs or additional treatments - just a scheduling change that could significantly improve your chances of a better outcome.
 While we await definitive clinical trials, the consistent findings across multiple cancer types and treatment centers suggest this is a reasonable approach to consider.